HayfordaHly/New/README.md

 #.Example.Repository
-This is a sample repo
+This is a sample repo, hello Coders!
+Am new...

+This is a new change